alisonkhill/babymoon/README.md

 4. Install packages in the requirements.txt file: `pip install -r requirements.txt`

-5. Finally, run `main.ipynb` or open the notebook in an IDE and walk through the analysis step by step.
+5. Finally, open `main.ipynb` in an IDE and run all or walk through the analysis step by step.

 ## Code Louisville Requirements